sippy-platform/mellow-css/css/hugo/content/utilities/color.md

 `text-light` is the equivalent of `text-grey` at weight 100 in the light theme, while `text-dark` is the equivalent of `text-grey` at weight 900 in the ligth theme.
 You can also use the `text-system` and `text-system-inverse` classes; these map to both `text-light` or `text-dark` depending on the theme class you have used as its parent or equal.

-`text-white` will give you white text.
+`text-white` will give you white text. `text-accent` will follow your accent color.

 {{<example class="grid grid-2 grid-sm-4">}}
 <p class="m-0 text-red">.text-red</p>